frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient_encounter.md

 The Pharmacy (Sales / Accounts) User can fetch medication and investigation (Lab Test) orders from Patient Encounter using the **Get items from > Prescription** in Sales Invoice.

-Clinical Procedure orders can be fetched using the "Get Prescribed Clinical Procedures" button while booking an Appointment for the procedure.
+Clinical Procedure orders can be fetched using the **Get Prescribed Clinical Procedures** button while booking an Appointment for the procedure.
 These will then be available for billing via the **Get items from > Healthcare Services**.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/prescription.png">